 Please don’t be scared off by all join fees.
 In an older established community, you may find the join-in fees to be a bit more flexible.
 If the community is large and located in an isolated area, there are more than likely a few houses or rooms sitting empty by now.
 Someone might be quite pleased to rent you one of these places, and you might be quite pleased with the amount of rent they charge.
-Some years back, I visited a land trust community.
-The website mentioned nothing about being able to rent, but when I got there, there were plenty of empty rooms and houses, and plenty of options.

 In some communities all your finances are kept separate and you just do your own thing.
 Others have a more alternative approach to money.
 It’s a good idea to talk with the community and create an arrangement that will work for you.
 It may be helpful to keep in mind that the amount of rent you pay can change your SSI check.
 The way you buy and eat food can change your Food Stamps.
 Also, if you sign on as a co-owner on any community businesses or properties, this could cause complications with your Medicaid or other benefits.

 Being a wild adventurer is not the only way to find community.
 You can also stay home and create community right where you are: How to Find Wonderful Housemates & Caregivers

 Happy questing.
 Here’s hoping you find your people, and the community of your dreams.